-Actuarial Assumptions - The total pension liability in the August 31, 2019, actuarial valuation was determined using the following actuarial assumptions:
+Actuarial Assumptions - The total pension liability in the August 31, 2020, actuarial valuation was determined using the following actuarial assumptions:

-• Va luation Date August 31, 2018, rolled forward to August 31, 2019 • Ac tuarial Cost Method Individual Entry Age Normal • set Valuation Method Market Value • tuarial Assumptions 0 Single Discount Rate 7.25% 0 Long-term expected Investment Rate of Return 7.25% 0 Municipal Bond Rate 2.63% 0 Last year ending August 31 in Projection period (100 years) 2116 0 Inflation 2.30% 0 Salary Increases including inflation 3.05% to 9.05% 0 Ad hoc post-employment benefit changes None to maturity that include only federally tax-exempt municipal bonds as reported in Fidelity Index's "20-Year Municipal GO AA Index."
+• Va luation Date August 31, 2019, rolled forward to August 31, 2020 • Ac tuarial Cost Method Individual Entry Age Normal • As set Valuation Method Market Value • Ac tuarial Assumptions 0 Single Discount Rate 7.25% 0 Long-term expected Investment Rate of Return 7.25% 0 Municipal Bond Rate 2.33% 0 Last year ending August 31 in Projection period (100 years) 2119 0 Inflation 2.30% 0 Salary Increases including inflation 3.05% to 9.05% 0 Ad hoc post-employment benefit changes None

-\ Source for the rate is the Fixed Income Market Data/Yield Curve/Data Municipal Bonds with 20 years
+^{} Source for the rate is the Fixed Income Market Data/Yield Curve/Data Municipal Bonds with 20 years to maturity that include only federally tax-exempt municipal bonds as reported in Fidelity Index's "20-Year Municipal GO AA Index."

-The actuarial methods and assumptions were selected by the TRS Board of Trustees based upon analysis and recommendations by the system's actuary.
-The Board of Trustees has sole authority to determine the actuarial assumptions used for the plan.
-The actuarial methods and assumptions used in the determination of the total pension liability are the same assumptions used in the actuarial valuation as of August 31, 2018.
+The actuarial methods and assumptions used in the determination of the total pension liability are the same assumptions used in the actuarial valuation as of August 31, 2019.

 Discount Rate - The single discount rate used to measure the total pension liability was 7.25%.
-The single discount rate was based on the expected rate of return on pension plan investments of 7.25%.
-The projection of cash flows used to determine this single discount rate assumed that contributions from active members, employers, and the non-employer contributing entity will be made at the rates set by the Legislature during the 2019 session.
+The single discount rate was based on the expected rate of return on the plan investments of 7.25%.
+The projection of cash flows used to determine the single discount rate assumed that contributions from active members, employers and the non-employer contributing entity will be made at the rates set by the Legislature during the 2019 legislative session.
 It is assumed that future employer and state contributions will be 8.50% of payroll in fiscal year 2020 gradually increasing to 9.55% of payroll over the next several years.
-This includes all employer and state contributions for active and rehired retirees.
+This includes all employer and State contributions for active and rehired retirees.

-Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all future benefit payments of current plan members.
+Based on these assumptions, the pension plan's fiduciary net position was projected to be available to make all future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.

 The long-term rate of return on pension plan investments is 7.25%.
 The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimates ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of geometric real rates of return for each major asset class included in the system's target asset allocation as of August 31, 2019, are summarized on the following page.
+Best estimates of geometric real rates of return for each major asset class included in the system's target asset allocation as of August 31, 2020, are summarized on the following page.